T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 When I was little, I remember sitting next to my grandmother (Nana's Banana's mom) as she picked the meat out of her pile of cured nuts.

-While nuts can appear on a Black walnut in as early as 10 years, optimally it can take as long as 30-years for a Black walnut tree to really mature for the best nut production.
+It can take as long as 30-50 years for a Black walnut tree to really mature for the best nut production.

-We're so lucky to still have our farm in the hands of family and equally lucky to be the beneficiaries of those thoughtful Black walnut tree plantings all those years ago.
+We’re so lucky to still have our farm in the hands of family members and equally lucky to be the beneficiaries of those thoughtful Black Walnut tree plantings all those years ago.

 See you back here next week. ♥